-\textbf{Generative Modeling for Unifying Representation Learning and Image Generation.~} Early attempts~\cite{donahue2017adversarial,donahue2019large} consider representation learning and image generation as dual problems, thus learning two independent networks (\ie, an image encoder and an image generator) to solve both tasks at the same time in a dual-learning paradigm.
-Inspired by generative representation learning for natural language~\cite{devlin2018bert,radford2018improving,howard2018universal}, iGPT~\cite{chen2020generative} for the first time unifies these two tasks into a single network by learning from autoregressive image generation, providing good performance for both image recognition and image generation tasks.
-To further improve performance, ViT-VQGAN~\cite{yu2021vectorquantized} replaces the raw-pixel inputs and outputs with discrete visual tokens.
-Recently, MAGE~\cite{li2022mage} proposes to replace the autoregressive decoding process with a diffusion method (\ie, MaskGIT~\cite{chang2022maskgit}), following state-of-the-art practices for image generation.
+\textbf{Generative Modeling for Unifying Representation Learning and Image Generation.~} Early attempts~\citep{donahue2017adversarial,donahue2019large} consider representation learning and image generation as dual problems, thus learning two independent networks (\ie, image encoder and image decoder) to solve both tasks at the same time in a dual-learning paradigm.
+Inspired by generative representation learning~\citep{devlin2018bert,radford2018improving,howard2018universal} in NLP fields, iGPT~\citep{chen2020generative} for the first time unifies these two tasks into a single network by learning from autoregressive image generation, providing good performance for both image recognition and image generation tasks.
+ViT-VQGAN~\citep{yu2021vectorquantized} further replaces the raw-pixel inputs and outputs with discrete visual tokens for better performance.
+Recently, MAGE~\citep{li2022mage} proposes to replace the autoregressive decoding process with a diffusion method (\ie, MaskGIT~\citep{chang2022maskgit}), following state-of-the-art practices for image generation.

-Despite these attempts at unifying representation learning and image generation, their recognition performance is still inferior to state-of-the-art representation learning methods.
-They perform representation learning either entirely in raw-pixel space or entirely in latent space.
-In contrast, our method exploits both raw-pixel and latent space, learning general representations that yield competitive performance on both image recognition and image generation tasks.
+Despite these attempts at unifying representation learning and image generation, their recognition performance is still inferior to state-of-the-art representation learning methods, as they perform representation learning either entirely in raw-pixel space or entirely in latent space.
+In contrast, \name~exploits both raw-pixel and latent space, learning general representations that yield competitive performance on both image recognition and image generation tasks.